wes1350/wes1350.github.io/about.md

 # About

 Hello!
-I'm Wesley, and here are some things I'm interested in.
+I'm Wesley.

+Don't worry, I'll post some more stuff here soon.